Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 #5.
 Seasonal Fruits and Vegetables

-Eating seasonally is one of the best ways to support sustainable agriculture.
+Eating seasonally is one of the best ways to support sustainable agriculture and French food culture while reducing environmental impact.

 France has a wealth of regional produce, from apples in Normandy to strawberries in Provence, and by choosing fruits and vegetables that are in season, you reduce the environmental impact of food production and transportation.